 Before getting with the tutorial, you will need:

 - A root user or a user with root privileges

 Step 1: Update repository package list

 Let’s go ahead and update the package list so that we will get the most recent updated Nginx software installed on your server.

 sudo yum -y update

 Here –y is an optional parameter.
-When you will include this in the command, you will not be prompted with confirmation of commands.
-You can omit this part and when prompted you can always enter y and press ENTER.
+When you include this in the command, you will not be prompted with confirmation of commands.
+You can omit this part; when prompted, you can always enter y and press ENTER.

 With the default CentOS repositories, Nginx is not available.
-Therefore we will go ahead and install the EPEL repository (Extra Packages for Enterprise Linux) on the server.
+Therefore, we will install the EPEL repository (Extra Packages for Enterprise Linux) on the server.
 This is free to use repo with numerous open-source packages that can be installed using Yum.

 Enter the following command: